Eric-Philippe/Jaguar-Webex-Bot/README.md

     id VARCHAR(255) PRIMARY KEY NOT NULL,
     firstName VARCHAR(60) NOT NULL,
     lastName VARCHAR(60) NOT NULL,
-    pointed BOOLEAN NOT NULL DEFAULT 0
+    pointed BOOLEAN NOT NULL DEFAULT FALSE,
+    is_absent BOOLEAN NOT NULL DEFAULT FALSE
 );
 ```